-For the 2011-12 financial year, the Board consisted of a Chair and five members appointed by the Minister for Health, and the Chief Executive Officer as an ex-officio member.
-The Board met eight times during this period.
-The term of appointment for Mr Andrew Goodsall and Professor Mohamed Khadra commenced on 6 February 2012.
+For the 2012-2013 financial year, the Board consisted of a Chair and five members appointed by the Minister for Health, and the Chief Executive Officer as an ex-officio member.
+The Board met six times during this period.

 Authority and role of senior management